 • Applicants who are citizens of the following English-speaking countries are not required to submit TOEFL scores: Australia, Bahamas, Barbados, Canada, Ireland, Jamaica, New Zealand, Trinidad and Tobago, and the United Kingdom.

-If you have completed an advanced degree taught at an accredited U.S. educational institution, your TOEFL/IELTS requirement will be waived upon review of your application.
+If you have completed an advanced degree taught at an accredited U.S. educational institution, your English Language proficiency exam will be waived upon review of your application.

 Financial Documents

-All admitted international applicants must show evidence of having secured sufficient funding for at least the first year of graduate study in order for Syracuse University to issue your visa eligibility document (also known as an I-20), which is required in order to have your student visa authorized.
+All admitted international applicants must show evidence of having secured sufficient funding for at least the first year of graduate study for Syracuse University to issue your visa eligibility document (also known as an I-20), which is required to have your student visa authorized.

-Your financial documents have no bearing on your consideration for scholarships or awards.
-Program application reviewers do not have access to view your financial documents.
+Your financial documents will not affect your consideration for scholarships or awards.
+Program application reviewers don’t have access to view your financial documents.

 Applicants who choose to submit financial statements after an offer of admission is made may experience processing and delivery delays that can impact the receipt of the I-20 and the schedule of your visa appointment.